 PPI is promoted as a means of ensuring that your debts are covered in case your circumstances change and you are no longer able to meet your payments.

 Illness, accident and unemployment are examples of situations which PPI would be advertised as covering.

-The most common criticism of PPI is that it is hugely overpriced.
-Prices vary widely between providers and the majority of financial service providers offering PPI do charge very high rates, often up to 25% of the cost of the actual loan being taken out.
+A common criticism of PPI is that it is hugely overpriced.
+Prices vary widely between providers and the majority of financial service providers offering PPI charge high rates, often up to 25% of the cost of the actual loan being taken out.

-Added to the hard-sell is the fact that many lenders will add the cost of PPI to their customers' monthly loan repayments.
+Many lenders will also add the cost of PPI to their customers' monthly loan repayments.
 This means that quite often consumers end up paying interest on the cost of their PPI as well.
 This extra interest is simply more profit for the lender.

 The Citizens Advice Bureau (CAB) lodged a super-complaint against the PPI market stating that it was often mis-sold to those who could not qualify for a claim, excluded many of the most common causes debt problems and that PPI is a particular problem for the most at-risk borrowers.

 Before taking out PPI it is important to consider if you really need it.
 You may, in all likelihood, have some degree of income protection built into your employment contract in case of illness or accident.

 If you are taking out a large loan or mortgage, ensuring that you have a good 6 months of income saved is a precaution worth taking.

 For smaller loans coming from your income, an insurance policy protecting your income may prove to be a better form of protection than an expensive PPI policy.

 Protect your home and belongings for less by comparing home insurance policies to cover a range of property types and individual circumstances.